 Education Transport

-In Shepreth, she campaigned successfully for free Cambridgeshire County Council school transport for Shepreth residents attending Melbourn Village College, a provision that is to remain in place until a safe pedestrian crossing is provided at the A10/Frog End Shepreth junction.
-Efforts to enhance safe cycling routes to Melbourn Village College have included a successful request to Cambridgeshire County Council for a bicycle wheeling channel at Meldreth Station bridge.
+In Shepreth, Susan campaigned successfully for free Cambridgeshire County Council bus transport for Shepreth children attending Melbourn Village College, a provision that is to remain in place until a safe pedestrian crossing is provided at the A10/Frog End Shepreth junction.

 Cycling